Topics

 Do you have to pay back cash value life insurance?

 In general, you are not obligated to pay back policy loans or withdrawals of cash value from your life insurance policy.
-Any amount you withdraw or borrowed directly from the policy will simply be deducted from your final death benefit (plus interest).
+Any amount you withdraw or borrow directly from the policy will simply be deducted from your final death benefit (plus interest).

 However, if you use the cash value as collateral on a bank loan, you will be required to pay back that bank loan, in which case the bank will either require you to forfeit the policy for it’s cash value or they will settle the loan using your policy’s death benefit, as in the loan process they have named themselves as the beneficiary.